Table Of Contents

 UDP

-The UDP protocol is a very simple datagram transport protocol, which basically makes the services of the network layer available to the applications.
-It performs packet multiplexing and demultiplexing to ports and some basic error detection only.
+The UDP protocol is a very simple datagram transport protocol, which basically provides the services of the network layer to the applications.
+It performs packet multiplexing and demultiplexing to ports and performs basic error detection only.

 The Udp simple module implements the UDP protocol.
 There is a module interface (IUdp) that defines the gates of the Udp component.
 In the StandardHost node, the UDP component can be any module implementing that interface.